kmadof/kmadof.github.io/_posts/2020-03-11-caching-not-only-nuget-packages-on-azure-devops.md

 ---

 <div class="dark-message">
-  14/05/2020 - <a href="#caching-npm-packages">I added section about caching npm packages in Node.js/Angular project</a>
+  14/05/2020 - <a href="#caching-npm-modules">I added section about caching npm modules in Node.js/Angular project</a>
 </div>

 The goal of [Cache@2](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/cache?view=azure-devops) task is improving build performance by caching files between pipeline runs.
 It supports multiple types of packages like